ivan-paleo/publish-micro-image/README.md

 As you can see, with the same optical components (except oculars) as in the example calculation of the optical magnification above (see formula (1)), the resulting digital magnification is about 3.5 $\times$ larger than the optical magnification. **So digital and optical magnifications *are* different!**

 An example I like to show is the figure 8a of [Pedergnana (2020)](#references) (the paper can be read [here](https://rdcu.be/cWpDH)).
-According to the legend, the original magnification of the optical light microscopy image on the left is 10x and that of the SEM image on the right is 200x (actually 260x according to the data zone on the image itself).
+According to the legend, the original magnification of the optical light microscopy image on the left is 10 $\times$ and that of the SEM image on the right is 200 $\times$ (actually 260 $\times$ according to the data zone on the image itself).
 So different magnifications but same field of view and roughly same size on the PDF...?!
 Here I do not mean that Antonella Pedergnana was wrong; she actually did correctly report the microscopes' settings, which are misleading for the reader.
 This example shows that the concept of digital magnification is troublesome!

 Also, the formula (2) shows that calculating the total digital magnification is not so easy in practice: the camera sensor diagonal and the viewing medium diagonal are not always known.